open-craft/xblock-group-project-v2/docs/XBlocks.md

     * Settings - no stage-specific settings
     * Components - no stage-specific components
     * Completion criteria: completed when user first visits it when the stage is open.
-* `Completion` - similar to `Text` staqge, but requires user interaction to be marked as completed - checking a checkbox.
+* `Completion` - similar to `Text` stage, but requires user interaction to be marked as completed - checking a checkbox.
 Note that checkbox becomes disabled when checked, so it's not possible for a student to cancel "stage completed" action.
     * Settings - no stage-specific settings